IACT Singapore

 Practical Therapy Knowledge and Intervention Skills

-The program equips trainees with practical therapy knowledge and intervention skills essential for effective practice.
-Trainees learn to interpret artistic representations as visual manifestations of emotional and cognitive processes, serving as a means of transmitting information.
-They develop an understanding of artistic methods used as dialogic-diagnostic tools and analyze the significance of symbols, realia, artifacts, genograms, sociograms, and ideograms in visual representations.
+The program equips trainees with the practical therapy knowledge and intervention skills essential for effective, sensitive, and insightful practice.
+Trainees learn to interpret artistic representations as vivid visual manifestations of emotional and cognitive processes, understanding them as a profound and often deeply revealing means of non-verbal communication.

-Through this training, trainees gain insights into the phases of socio-emotional development and family dynamics, enabling them to identify hidden issues and concerns.
-They also learn to develop personalized intervention and counseling strategies to address the identified social-emotional and behavioral difficulties.
+They develop expertise in the use of artistic methods as dialogic-diagnostic tools, and in analyzing the rich significance of symbols, realia, artifacts, genograms, sociograms, and ideograms within visual representations.
+Through this training, trainees gain deep and nuanced insight into the phases of socio-emotional development and family dynamics, enabling them to identify hidden issues and concerns with clarity, and to develop targeted, personalized intervention and counseling strategies that address identified social-emotional and behavioral difficulties with both skill and compassion.

 Who Needs to Be Trained as Dialogic-Diagnostic Arts Therapists?

-Training to become a DDAT is crucial for professionals involved in mental health, education, and counseling.
-This includes psychologists, counselors, social workers, art therapists, and educators who seek to integrate artistic expression into their therapeutic practice.
-The DDAT program is also beneficial for individuals in related fields who aim to enhance their diagnostic and intervention skills through creative and non-verbal communication methods.
-Parents and caregivers can also benefit from this training, as it empowers them to understand and support their children’s socio-emotional development through artistic expression.
+Training as a DDAT is invaluable for a wide range of professionals working in mental health, education, and counseling, including psychologists, counselors, social workers, art therapists, and educators who wish to integrate the transformative power of artistic expression into their therapeutic practice.
+The program is equally beneficial for professionals in related fields who seek to deepen their diagnostic and intervention capabilities through creative and non-verbal communication methods.

 Program Requirements